cshaa/alphabetic-compare/README.md

 function compare(a: string, b: string, conf: Configuration): -1 | 0 | 1
 ```

 Null sorting lets you decide what happens with unknown symbols.
-With `-1` they will be sorted above everything else, with `1` they will be sorted under everything else and with `0` (default) they will be ignored.
+With `-1` they will be sorted above everything else, with `1` they will be sorted below everything else and with `0` (default) they will be ignored.

 Intl fallback can be controlled by `allowIntl`.
 Value `0` means it won't be ever used, `1` (default) means use Intl if there's no local rule for the language, `2` means use Intl whenever it's possible.